Lincoln Memorial

 Lincoln Memorial, Presidential memorial in West Potomac Park, United States

-Construction of the memorial began in 1914 and concluded with its dedication ceremony on May 30, 1922, attended by President Warren G. Harding.
+Construction began in 1914 and ended with the dedication ceremony on May 30, 1922, attended by President Warren G. Harding.
+Architect Henry Bacon designed the structure as a tribute to Greek classicism, while sculptor Daniel Chester French shaped the central figure.

 Location: Washington, D.C.